shrikantnagori/shrikantnagori.github.io/_posts/2021-08-08-Games-Mechanics.md

              requires knowing in depth about the game.
 Knowing who beats what, which combination works best , what new changes has happened that might affect past comparisons.

 - Playing the probabilities : In any luck based game, the key is ot know the probability of your move.
-This of-course requires counting what others are doing.
+This of-course requires counting/noting what others are doing.
 Poker is the easiest example, but this applies to most card based games where knowing how many cards of a type are available vs how many cards are gone helps define the strategies up in play